 While seeing foliage in the fall is one of the best fall activities in Seattle, cherry blossoms rule the springtime.
 The University of Washington’s campus usually is bustling but becomes packed when the cherry blossoms bloom each spring, so you’ll want to come here when looking for things to do in Seattle in March.

 It’s a beautiful place to walk around during the day, and you’ll see tons of photographers there trying to get the perfect shot.
 People travel here from all over to check it off their Washington bucket list.

 This tends to be a pretty short season, so check the Twitter account to stay updated on the best time to go.
 Usually, visiting Seattle in March gives you the best time to see them, particularly at the end of the month.

 Seattle in spring means the start of local farmer’s markets all over the city.
 I always look forward to the markets resuming again and stocking up each week.
 Almost every neighborhood has its own, but the more popular ones are the Ballard and Fremont Farmer’s Markets.

 Stock up on local produce, honey, healthy baked goods, and more.
-Food trucks are often parked at these, too, so you can try some local restaurants after shopping.
+Food trucks are often parked at these, too, so you can try some food Seattle is known for after shopping.